tower-rs/tower/guides/inventing-service.md

 }
 ```

-Middlewares that care about backpressure is pretty rare but it does enable some
+Middlewares that care about backpressure are pretty rare but it does enable some
 interesting use cases such as various kinds of rate limiting, load balancing,
 and auto scaling.